 There are really only three coherent answers to the selection question, and each one carries significant implications.

-If the selector is using Scripture to determine which parts of Origen are acceptable, then Scripture is functioning as the supreme authority over Origen, not the other way around.
+Answer One: Scripture is the standard.
+If the selector is using Scripture to determine which parts of the Fathers are acceptable, then Scripture is functioning as the supreme authority over the patristic tradition, not the other way around.
 This is exactly the Protestant principle of sola Scriptura applied in practice.
-And it means that the appeal to Origen was never really an appeal to Origen as an independent authority at all.
-Scripture was always the judge, and Origen was merely being evaluated at Scripture's bar.
-In that case, the appeal to Origen proves nothing that a direct appeal to Scripture would not have established more cleanly.
-The patristic citation becomes decorative rather than probative.
+The appeal to a Father was never really an appeal to him as an independent authority.
+Scripture was always the judge, and the Father was merely being evaluated at Scripture's bar.
+In that case, the patristic citation proves nothing that a direct appeal to Scripture would not have established more cleanly.
+The ancient reference becomes decorative rather than probative.

-If the selector is using the consensus of the church, meaning creeds, councils, and the broad stream of orthodox tradition, to determine which parts of Origen are acceptable, then he has made the church's tradition, not Origen, his actual authority.
+Answer Two: Ecclesiastical tradition is the standard.
+If the selector is using the consensus of the church, meaning creeds, councils, and the broad stream of orthodox tradition, to determine which parts of any Father are acceptable, then he has made the church's tradition his actual authority.
 This is a defensible position, but it is a very different argument from the one being made.
-It is also worth noting that this very tradition condemned Origen's universalism at an ecumenical council, which means the tradition itself is bearing witness against the coherence of the selective citation.
+It is also worth noting, in the case of Origen, that this very tradition condemned his universalism at an ecumenical council, which means the tradition itself is bearing witness against the coherence of the selective citation.

-If neither Scripture nor church tradition is functioning as the explicit criterion, then the selector is, in practice, trusting his own judgment to determine which portions of Origen are reliable.
-He is, in other words, doing precisely what he accuses literal interpreters of doing: bringing his own framework to the text and accepting what confirms it while rejecting what does not.
+Answer Three: The individual interpreter is the standard.
+If neither Scripture nor church tradition is functioning as the explicit criterion, then the selector is, in practice, trusting his own judgment to determine which portions of the Fathers are reliable.
+He is doing precisely what he accuses his opponents of doing: bringing his own framework to the tradition and accepting what confirms it while rejecting what does not.
 This is not an appeal to ancient authority.
 This is the use of ancient authority as a ventriloquist uses a dummy: the voice appears to come from somewhere else, but the words being spoken belong entirely to the one holding the figure.

 The Principle of Testimonial Integrity

 But when a Father is cited not merely as a historical witness but as an authority, as someone whose judgment is being commended to us as a corrective to current practice, then his body of teaching must be engaged with some degree of integrity.
-We cannot simply harvest the conclusions we find congenial and discard the rest, without explaining why this selective harvesting is intellectually honest.
+We cannot simply harvest the conclusions we find congenial and discard the rest without explaining why this selective harvesting is intellectually honest.

 The Deeper Issue: Who Holds the Interpretive Keys?